0xkuj/3DAppVersionSpoofer/README.md

-# spoofversion3dmenu
+# 3DAppVersionSpoofer
-spoof version right out of your 3d menu
+Spoof App Version right from your 3D menu